Here's who's in and out for Friday's big derby four-pointer between Rhinos and Trinity

 Prop Rob Butler, signed from Warrington Wolves last week, could make his debut and fellow props Eddie Battye and Yusuf Aydin are vying for a recall, along with ex-Rhinos centre Thomas Minns.

-Winger Lewis Murphy and hookr Harry Bowes drop out from the team which lost at Toulouse Olympique last weekend.
+Winger Lewis Murphy and hooker Harry Bowes drop out from the team which lost at Toulouse Olympique last weekend.

 Rhinos' initial 21 is: David Fusitu'a, Liam Sutcliffe, Ash Handley, Blake Austin, Mikolaj Oledzki, Kruise Leeming, James Bentley, Rhyse Martin, Zane Tetevano, Brad Dwyer, Richie Myler, Cameron Smith, Tom Holroyd, Bodene Thompson, Morgan Gannon, Sam Walters, Jack Broadbent, Jarrod O'Connor, James Donaldson, Jack Sinfield, Zak Hardaker.